cca/libraries_scelc_catalog_export/readme.md

 > pipenv --three
 > pipenv install
 > pipenv shell
-> python scelc.py koha.mrc # running the script in the virtual env
+> python sharedprint.py koha.mrc # running the script in the virtual env
 ```

+See the script's usage `python sharedprint.py -h` for more details.
+You can also compare our current catalog holdings with what's in GreenGlass by passing a catalog MARC export and a CSV of the complete GreenGlass data.
+You can use Python csvkit's `in2csv` to convert the GreenGlass xslx export to CSV.

 ## License